kiyas-kousoulas/kiyas-kousoulas/README.md

-# Hi, I'm Kiyas
+# Hi, I'm Kiyas!

-I am a trained marine scientist transitioning into climate and geospatial data science.

-My work focuses on environmental data, ocean systems, and climate technology.
+Environmental data scientist with a background in marine science and ocean biogeochemistry.
+My current work focuses on analyzing climate and oceanographic datasets using Python, machine learning, and geospatial tools.

 ## Current Focus